syncfusion-content/flutter-docs/Flutter/SfCircularChart/getting-started.md

 ---
 layout: post
-title: Getting started with Flutter Circular Charts (SfCircularChart) | Syncfusion
+title: Getting started for Syncfusion Circular Charts (SfCircularChart)
 description: Learn how to create the Syncfusion Flutter Circular charts, add series, legend ,markers and other features in Chart.
 platform: flutter
 control: Chart